thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Grimmauld_Place.md

 ---
+collection: Harrypedia
-title: "Number 12 Grimmauld Place"
+title: Number 12 Grimmauld Place
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 12 Grimmauld Place is said to be the ancestral home of the [Black